 What is gadobenate dimeglumine (MultiHance)?

 Gadobenate dimeglumine is a contrast agent that produces magnetic effects.
-It is used in combination with magnetic resonance imaging (MRI) to allow blood vessels, organs, and other non-bony tissues to be seen more clearly on the MRI.
+It is used in combination with magnetic resonance imaging (MRI) or magnetic resonance angiography (MRA) to allow blood vessels, organs, and other non-bony tissues to be seen more clearly on the MRI or MRA.

 Gadobenate dimeglumine may also be used for purposes not listed in this medication guide.